peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note2>(2)</sup> Nondeterministic sources that are reasonably fast for most applications (for instance, by enabling very many seeds to be generated per second), especially sources implemented in hardware, are highly advantageous in a cryptographic RNG.</small>

-<small><sup id=Note3>(3)</sup> This statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.</small>
+<small><sup id=Note3>(3)</sup> Timestamps with millisecond or coarser granularity are not encouraged, however, because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.</small>

 <small><sup id=Note4>(4)</sup> PCG (`pcg32`, `pcg64`, and `pcg64_fast` classes), by Melissa O'Neill, was formerly listed here, but [**S. Vigna believes**](http://pcg.di.unimi.it/pcg.php) "there is no reason to use PCG generators" when better alternatives exist.</small>